On the south side of the road, a small, weathered sign in the shape of a T has the words “Sanctuary” on it. That’s where you turn in.

 A woman named Joan runs the place.
 She is a woman in her early 60’s, vigorous, with rough hands that are chapped with constant work.
 Her silver hair is short, because she has no interest or time to deal with it, her skin is tanned and shows the effects of much sun, but she has light blue eyes that are kindly and they nearly always have a smile in them.

 There is a library in one of those stone buildings.
 A carpenter volunteered and put in shelves from ceiling to floor.
 Over the years, the book collection burgeoned and grew until Joan had to stop taking donations.
 The large fireplace, made of the same stone, was put in later.
 On cold winter nights, the library is as snug a haven as you could possibly find.
-Joan’s golden lab likes to lie there on the rug before the fire, toasting himself, the firelight flickering on the backs of the books.
+Joan’s yellow lab likes to lie there on the rug before the fire, toasting himself, the firelight flickering on the backs of the books.

 The hills that shimmer in the summer heat are still with the silence and cold of winter.
 A different, frozen kind of peace descends.
 Footsteps and sounds seem muffled as the snow and ice blanket the beauty that lies in waiting.

 Joan was once terribly hurt in her life.
 She was so hurt that she nearly gave up, turned her back on her faith and died for any useful purpose.

 Then she inherited money and bought an old property up in the hills.
 Aroused from despair and defeat, throwing off her depression and her sense of worthlessness, she determined to provide a haven in the war zone of life for women who needed a sanctuary.

 She made up her mind that she would never market her safe place.
 God would bring those who needed a rest, and she would provide it.
 And one by one, injured sheep make their way to her refuge.
 Sometimes they walk, sometimes they have to crawl.